Selfish Things: History

 On 26 October 2018, the band premiered a new single, "Flood", along with a music video.
 About the song, Alex Biro said "I felt like I needed to find a way to talk about human complacency in the face of destruction beyond gun violence.
 Our species has this off-putting, innate ability to let things go to shit so long as it doesn’t directly impact us as individuals."

-On 22 February 2019, they released "Drained", a song featuring William Ryan Key (former lead singer of Yellowcard), and they also joined him for a tour across the US the following month.
+On 22 February 2019, they released "Drained", a song featuring William Ryan Key (lead singer of Yellowcard), and they also joined him for a tour across the US the following month.

 On 26 June 2019, they revealed the single "Pride" with an exclusive premiere on Kerrang!.
 According to Biro, the song "defines what it feels like to be the odd man out in a place you don’t belong".

 At the beginning of August, the band announced that they completed the recording of their debut studio album Logos, and premiered the single "Hole".
 The album was released on 20 September 2019 via Pure Noise Records, and was preceded by the single "Blood" featuring Andy Leo of Crown the Empire.
 Another guest on the record is Underoath's singer Spencer Chamberlain.

 On 7 November 2020, the band announced that they were going on an indefinite hiatus, citing their need to focus on "economic stability" as a result of the COVID-19 pandemic.

 On 20 September 2021, the band reactivated their Instagram account and announced that the band was back together.

 On 17 June 2022, the band released an acoustic/orchestral single exclusively on YouTube entitled "Throw Me in the Sun" featuring dancer and performance artist Emma Portner.
 The release was set to an evocative looped animation from animator Sydney Jones, drawing widespread praise from fans.
 As of mid-2022, the band have announced that they have begun recording their second LP, tentatively titled The Cracks in My Being Is Where the Light Breaks Through.
 Biro described the album as a significant departure from past work and cited complete ownership of the band's masters as a major reason for not resigning with a record label.